Find an MD or Midwife

 Find a caregiver 24/7

 Most people hear about a doctor or midwife they’d like to have deliver their baby, and then they start thinking about hospitals.
 But you can also do this the other way around.
 Choose a hospital you like, and then find a physician or midwife who delivers there.

-We’ll make that doc-shopping as easy as possible, with three ways you can research doctors and midwives:
+We’ll make that provider-shopping as easy as possible, with three ways you can research doctors and midwives:

 - Call 206-386-BABY (206-386-2229) and we’ll help you find a physician or midwife who fits your needs and delivers at the Swedish birth center you prefer.

 - Scan the directories of the clinics and providers that serve each Swedish birth center.

 Once you’ve found the names of doctors or midwives who sound like a good match for you, the next step is to call their offices.
 They can tell you about their guidelines for meeting and accepting new patients, and whether or not they accept your insurance plan.

 In the video below, Medical Director of the Family Childbirth Center at Swedish Ballard, Dr. Dorcas McLennan, and Seattle OB/GYN, Dr. Judy Kimelman, discuss the different types of providers that deliver at Swedish: OB/GYNs, Family Practice with OB, and Midwives.
 They discuss the type of care you can expect with each type of provider.

 Full text/transcript for "What types of Providers deliver at Swedish?" video